omegaui/omegaide/README.md

 - Just Build your project by pressing the shortcut.

 # How it is different from VS Code, Atom, etc?
-- omegaide provides in-editor key bindings to build and run projects.
+- omegaide provides in-editor key bindings to build and run projects that utilize custom build and run scripts.

 - Not only this, whenever you run your build script it highlights any error in the editor itself which comes so that you don't even need not to look at your `build` script's output to search for any error that comes,